Iodine-131

 Iodine-131 can be "seen" by nuclear medicine imaging techniques (e.g., gamma cameras) whenever it is given for therapeutic use, since it is a strong emitter of gamma radiation.
 However, since the beta radiation causes tissue damage without contributing to any ability to see or "image" the isotope, other less-damaging radioisotopes of iodine such as iodine-123 (see isotopes of iodine) are preferred in situations when only imaging is wanted.
 The isotope ^{131}I is still occasionally used for purely diagnostic (i.e., imaging) work, due to its low expense compared to other iodine radioisotopes.
-No increase in thyoid cancer has been seen from the small medical imaging doses of ^{131}I. The low-cost availability of ^{131}I, in turn, is due to the relative ease of creating ^{131}I by neutron bombardment of natural tellurium in a nuclear reactor, then separating ^{131}I out by various simple methods (i.e., heating to drive off the volatile iodine).
+No increase in thyroid cancer has been seen from the small medical imaging doses of ^{131}I. The low-cost availability of ^{131}I, in turn, is due to the relative ease of creating ^{131}I by neutron bombardment of natural tellurium in a nuclear reactor, then separating ^{131}I out by various simple methods (i.e., heating to drive off the volatile iodine).
 By contrast, other iodine radioisotopes are usually created by far more expensive techniques, starting with cyclotron radiation of capsules of pressurized xenon gas.

 Iodine-131 is also one of the most commonly used gamma-emitting radioactive industrial tracer.
 Radioactive tracer isotopes are injected with hydraulic fracturing fluid to determine the injection profile and location of fractures created by hydraulic fracturing.

 Much smaller incidental doses of iodine-131 than those used in medical therapeutic procedures, are concluded by some studies to be the major cause of increased thyroid cancers after exposure to nuclear fission products.
 Other studies did not find a correlation.